Dundee UNESCO City of Design

 As an former heavy industry city, Dundee has always had highly skilled workers; so when watch manufacturers Timex branched out to start producing parts for ZX Spectrums back in the 80s, somehow Spectrum computers found their way into the homes of Dundee’s kids… And so the video game designers of the future and the video games industry was born, it’s a great and true story.

 The original Grand Theft Auto and Lemmings series (check out this great DMA site for the full story) were created in Dundee in the 90s.
 Ever since, digital start-ups and Abertay University have been at the heart of the thriving games community.
-Dundee has many digital pioneers, from digital toy makers Denki, to porting Minecraft on to Xbox and Playstation thanks to 4J Studios; to digital theatre games by Quartic Llama, to 3D mapping innovators eeGeo.
+Dundee has many digital pioneers, from digital toy makers Denki, to porting Minecraft on to Xbox and Playstation thanks to 4J Studios; with many more games companies based here of all scales.

 International centre of design with Scottish roots

-V&A Museum of Design Dundee will open in a few years time and will be the first ever purpose built design museum outside London – an international centre of design for Scotland.
-Designed by Kengo Kuma Associates it will focus on design heritage and fostering relationships between design and business.
+V&A Museum of Design Dundee will be the first ever purpose built design museum outside London – an international centre of design for Scotland.
+Designed by Kengo Kuma Associates who is the architect behind the Tokyo 2020 Olympic Games Stadium it focuses on design heritage in Scotland, with major touring shows and fostering relationships between design and business.

 Some city design landmarks